Electrospray: Colloid thrusters

 Electrospray techniques are used as low thrust electric propulsion rocket engines to control satellites, since the fine-controllable particle ejection allows precise and effective thrust.

 Deposition of particles for nanostructures

 Electrospray may be used in nanotechnology, for example to deposit single particles on surfaces.
 This is done by spraying colloids on average containing only one particle per droplet.
 The solvent evaporates, leaving an aerosol stream of single particles of the desired type.
 The ionizing property of the process is not crucial for the application but may be used in electrostatic precipitation of the particles.

 Deposition of ions as precursors for nanoparticles and nanostructures

-Instead of depositing nanoparticles, nanoparticles and nano structures can also fabricated in situ by depositing metal ions to desired locations.
-Electrochemical reduction of ions to atoms and in situ assembly was believed to be the mechanism of nano structure formation.
+Nanostructures can be fabricated in situ by directing metal ions to specific locations using NESA-FEBID (nanoelectrospray-assisted focused electron beam induced deposition), in which electrospray delivers precursor ions while the electron beam drives electrochemical reduction of the ions to form the metal.

 Fabrication of drug carriers

 Electrospray has garnered attention in the field of drug delivery, and it has been used to fabricate drug carriers including polymer microparticles used in immunotherapy as well as lipoplexes used for nucleic acid delivery.
 The sub-micrometer-sized drug particles created by electrospray possess increased dissolution rates, thus increased bioavailability due to the increased surface area.
 The side-effects of drugs can thus be reduced, as smaller dosage is enough for the same effect.